THE WEEK OF THE PRIMEURS!

 The week of “En Primeur” is a very special event happening every year, beginning of April, in Bordeaux.
 More than 5,500 professionals from all over the world meet in Bordeaux and taste the “baby” vintage, 2017 this year, still ageing in barrels!

 Many Châteaux are participating and presenting their wines during this « future » week.

 Do you know what the Primeurs are?

-Do you know where the primeurs comes from?
+Do you know where the primeurs come from?

-The practice of sales in Bordeaux futures dates back to the eighteenth century, when the Bordeaux trade went to the castles a few months before the harvest to estimate and buy the harvest.
-Traders were usually in charge of raising and / or bottling the wines themselves.
-The system of the primeurs of today is a week of tasting in primeurs which was set up during the 1970s.
-It was institutionalized at the beginning of the 1980s, under the notable impulse of the baron Philippe de Rothschild who organized a tasting of his 1982 vintage while his wine was still aging.
-Since the 1970s, the practice of sales in primeurs thus allows the trade to buy from the properties the wine nearly two years before their putting on the market at a price more interesting than the tariff of the wine sold in bottle.
+The practice of sales in Bordeaux futures dates back to the eighteenth century when the Bordeaux trade went to the castles a few months before the harvest to estimate and buy the harvest.
+Traders were usually in charge of raising and/or bottling the wines themselves.
+The system of the primeurs of today is a week of tasting in primeurs which were set up during the 1970s.
+It was institutionalized at the beginning of the 1980s under the notable impulse of Baron Philippe de Rothschild who organized a tasting of his 1982 vintage while his wine was still ageing.
+Since the 1970s, the practice of sales in primeurs thus allows the trade to buy from the properties the wine nearly two years before their putting on the market at a price more interesting than the tariff of the wine sold in a bottle.